Azure/azure-sdk-for-python/azure-core/README.md

 The pipeline request and response containers are also responsable for carrying a `context` object.
-This is transport specific and can contain data persisted between pipeline requests (for example reusing an open connection or "session"), as well as used by the SDK developer to carry arbitrary data through the pipeline.
+This is transport specific and can contain data persisted between pipeline requests (for example reusing an open connection pool or "session"), as well as used by the SDK developer to carry arbitrary data through the pipeline.

 The API for PipelineRequest and PipelineResponse is as follows:
 ```python